swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

   ///
   /// The returned index is the position of the next uninitialized element
   /// in the buffer slice, which is one past the last element written.
-  /// If `fromElements` contains no elements, the returned index is equal to
+  /// If `source` contains no elements, the returned index is equal to
   /// the buffer's `startIndex`.
-If `fromElements` contains an equal or greater
+If `source` contains an equal or greater
   /// of elements than the buffer slice can hold, the returned index is equal to
   /// to the buffer's `endIndex`.
   ///
-  /// - Parameter fromElements: A collection of elements to be used to
+  /// - Parameter source: A collection of elements to be used to
   ///   initialize the buffer's storage.
   /// - Returns: An index to the next uninitialized element in the buffer,
   ///   or `endIndex`.
   public func initialize<C>(
-    fromElements source: C
+    fromContentsOf source: C
   ) -> Index
     where C : Collection, Base == UnsafeMutableBufferPointer<C.Element>